mslegrand/ptRAceBldr/README.md

-# highlighters, syntaxValidators, code completions for pointR
+# Highlighters, SyntaxValidators, Code Completors for pointR

 This is a rather specialized collection of files and scripts that together